internetarchive/dweb-archivecontroller/API.md

 Typical mirror scenario
 * browser calls fetch_bookreader which forwards to localhost with server=localhost:4244
-* Mirror catches this, calls fetch_bookreader which fetches from datanode or dweb.me with server=DATANODE
+* Mirror catches this, calls fetch_bookreader which fetches from datanode or dweb.archive.org with server=DATANODE
 * datanode returns with server=DATANODE and urls https://DATANODE... which is what gets cached
 * Mirror cooks (in mirrorHttp) based on browser's server= when returning to browser
 * Browser uses cooked url to request page from mirror